rotexsoft/file-renderer/README.md

 ### Escaping Data to be Passed to Views

 Escaping functionality is provided via the zend-escaper package.
-It is recommended that you read this [article](https://github.com/rotexdegba/zend-escaper/blob/master/doc/book/zend.escaper.theory-of-operation.md) to understand the principles behind properly escaping data.
+It is **STRONGLY RECOMMENDED** that you read this [article](https://github.com/rotexdegba/zend-escaper/blob/master/doc/book/zend.escaper.theory-of-operation.md) to understand the principles behind properly escaping data.